What is Succession Planning: What it is, Why it’s Important, When to Begin, and How

 Identify Your Goals

 A successful business succession plan satisfies your most important goals.
 Take a moment to jot down the outcomes or objectives you want the transition out of your business to achieve.
 Perhaps you want your children to run and grow your business.
 (If so, read more about the questions you should ask before creating a family business succession plan in our blog.)
-Perhaps you want your business to advance to the next level with a leader outside of your family or employees, so you may be considering an external business successor whose passion and experience can take your business to the next phase of growth.
+Perhaps you want your business to advance to the next level with a leader outside of your family or employees, so you may be considering an external business successor whose passion, capital, and/or experience can take your business to the next phase of growth.
 Identifying these goals will help develop your business succession plan.

 Make Time Your Ally